abbasio/Grapple-Boy/README.md

 # Test
-This is an ongoing development project as I learn to code with GML.
+This is an ongoing development project as I learn to code using Gamemaker Studio 2

 The ultimate goal is to create a 2D platformer with a grappling hook element.